exasol/transformers-extension/doc/user_guide/user_guide.md

   - ```bucketfs_conn```: The BucketFS connection name

 Note that the extension currently only supports the `PyTorch` framework.
-Please make sure that the selected models are in the `Pytorch` library.
+Please make sure that the selected models are in the `Pytorch` model library section.

 ## Prediction UDFs
 We provided 7 prediction UDFs, each performing an NLP task through the [transformers API](https://huggingface.co/docs/transformers/task_summary).